 So that’s all well and good to know what the exam’s about.

 Now, how do you actually pass it?
-How can you write good essays and answer multiple-choice questions correctly?
+How can you answer multiple-choice questions correctly?
 What are some resources to prepare for them?

 While traditional bar courses give you WHAT to stay, you also want to know HOW to study.
 The raw materials aren’t enough.